Bronwen Knox

-Bronwen Knox (born 16 April 1986) is an Australian water polo centre back/centre forward.
-She attended Hartwick College and Griffith University, earning a Bachelor of Biomedical Science, and works as a laboratory assistant.
-She started playing water polo when she was fourteen.
+Bronwen Knox (born 16 April 1986) is an Australian former water polo centre back/centre forward.
 She played for the National Water Polo League's Queensland Breakers before switching to the Victorian Tigers for the 2012 season.
-In 2013–14 season she played for the Greek powerhouse Olympiacos in the European competitions, winning the LEN Trophy.
+In 2013–14 season, she played for the Greek powerhouse Olympiacos in the European competitions, winning the LEN Trophy.

-Knox has represented Australia as a member of Australia women's national water polo team on both the junior and senior levels.
-She has won the gold medal at the 2006 FINA World Cup, the silver medal at the 2007 World Championship, the 2010 FINA World Cup and the 2010 FINA World League, and the bronze medal at the 2008 Summer Olympics and the 2008 FINA World League.
+Knox has represented Australia as a member of Australia women's national water polo team at both the junior and senior levels.
+She won a gold medal at the 2006 FINA World Cup, the silver medal at the 2007 World Championship, the 2010 FINA World Cup and the 2010 FINA World League, and the bronze medal at the 2008 Summer Olympics and the 2008 FINA World League.
 She was a member of the Australia women's Olympic team that won a bronze medal in the 2012 Summer Olympics in London.
+She represented Australia at four Olympic Games the last one being the 2020 Summer Olympics.
+She was Australia's Deputy Chef de Mission at the 2024 Paris Olympics.

-Personal
+Personal life

 Knox was born on 16 April 1986 in Brisbane, Queensland.
 Her grandfather was William Knox, a prominent Queensland politician.
 Her parents are Andrew and Helen, and she has four siblings named Kirsty, Tom, Hamish and Meredith.
 Her parents and siblings were in Beijing to watch her win a bronze medal at the 2008 Summer Olympics.
 She is 182 cm tall, weighs 85 kg, is right-handed and has a tattoo featuring the Olympic rings.
 She lives in Brisbane, Queensland, and has resided in Windsor, Queensland.

 Knox attended Hartwick College in New York on a water polo scholarship, and Griffith University, where she earned a Bachelor of Biomedical Science.
-She currently works as a laboratory assistant.
+As of 2012, she worked as a laboratory assistant.